m0loch/mosaic-pixi-js/README.md

 @inlet/react-pixi

 ## Work that still needs to be done
-- check mobile playability
+- improve mobile's aspect
 - improve win screen

 ## Known issues
-- the fitting calculation is wrong - it's really evident on mobile
+- resizing should not change the state, doing so at the moment means starting over with the puzzle
+- on mobile the application detects the page as very *VERY* long on the phone's longer axis (height in portrait, width in landscape), this prevents the proper offset calculation

 ## Credits for the pictures
 https://syanart.com/